Caring for the Forest

 Road traffic accident involving a pony, cow, donkey, pig, sheep, dog or deer

-Sick, injured or distressed pony, cow, donkey, pig or sheep
+Sick, injured, distressed or dead pony, cow, donkey, pig or sheep

-Sick, injured or distressed pony, cow, donkey, pig, sheep or deer
+Sick, injured, distressed or dead pony, cow, donkey, pig, sheep or deer